bichanna/flan-book/src/library/std.md

 ```

 ## `clone(x)`
-`clone` takes any Feo value and produces a shallow copy of it that will not mutate if the original mutates.
+`clone` takes any Impala value and produces a shallow copy of it that will not mutate if the original mutates.
 ```js
 list := [1, 2, 3]
 new_list := clone(list)